MichelleGri/la-boulangerie/README.md

 #### Menu Page

 Four of the Alerts on this page refer to the use of the word 'click' in reference to the 'click & collect' links.
-Upon further research, it was determined that these alerts mainly refer to vague and ambiguous links that ask users to "click here".
-However, as the links on this page are specific and clear, it is not neccessary to change this aspect.
+However, these alerts mainly refer to vague and ambiguous links that ask users to "click here".
+Since the links on this page are specific and clear, it is not neccessary to change this aspect.

 ![Wave Menu Page](README-files/wave/wave-menu.JPG)